 Once the forum was shut down, it returned as a general web news blog in the same vein as Mashable and BuzzFeed.
 This obviously failed because I’m just one dude who can’t pump out content that quickly.

 Eventually it became a web hosting business, which was ever-so-slightly profitable before being merged into Gowland Media, which later became LaunchWoo.
 The web/tech entrepreneur blog idea lives on as part of LaunchWoo too, where it’s known as the “Growth Blog“.

-The domain name is no longer used for any public-facing website, but it’s still under the hood by every project I’m currently working on.
+The domain name is no longer used for any public-facing website, but it’s still under the hood of every project I’m currently working on.

 Teh Mod Manager

 Teh Mod Manager was a windows application for managing mods for EA’s simulation game titles, such as The Sims 3, SimCity, and The Sims 4.
 It was supposed to be completely modular, so anyone could extend it to support mods for an unlimited number of PC game titles.

 Teh Mod Manager was abandoned for similar reasons as Nucleus—it was a large, complicated project and I simply didn’t the time or motivation to complete it.